city

 ✓ Phencyclidine: ≥ 25 ng

-Additionally, under House Bill 37 (Liv’s Law), which took effect in Ohio on April 9, 2025, law enforcement is now permitted to use mouth swabs to collect oral fluid samples for detecting recent drug use.
-While this method doesn’t indicate impairment, it may be subject to legal challenges.
+Additionally, under recent changes to Ohio law, law enforcement is permitted to use mouth swabs to collect oral fluid samples for detecting recent drug use.
+While this method doesn’t necessarily indicate impairment at the exact moment of driving, it may be subject to legal challenges.
 If you are charged with OVI at any level, you should quickly reach out to an experienced OVI lawyer for representation.

 What Are Collateral Consequences for OVI Charges?

-• Professional license issues: In some professions, a DUI can be grounds for denial of a license;
+• Professional license issues: In some professions, a DUI can be grounds for denial or suspension of a professional license.

-• Insurance problems: With an OVI, you should expect to pay higher premiums for auto insurance coverage;
+• Insurance problems: With an OVI, you can expect to pay significantly higher auto insurance premiums and may require specialized high-risk insurance.

-• Immigration status: You could be looking at problems with your immigration paperwork if you are not a citizen;
+• Immigration status: You may be facing issues with your immigration paperwork if you are not a U.S. citizen.

-• Social stigma: Although many people drink and drive, the social stigma surrounding the crime is heavy and may be isolating;
+• Social stigma: Although many people drink and drive, the social stigma surrounding the crime is heavy and may feel isolating.

-• Firearms possession: With multiple OVI convictions or OVI with bodily injury or death, you will lose your right to bear arms;
+• Firearms possession: With multiple OVI convictions or an OVI with bodily injury or death, you will lose your right to bear arms.

-• Professional associations: Criminal behavior is often an automatic disqualification for membership;
+• Professional associations: Criminal behavior is often grounds for automatic disqualification from membership in certain organizations.

-• Housing issues: With a simple criminal background check, a landlord can discover your criminal record and deny your application;
+• Housing issues: With a simple criminal background check, a landlord can discover your criminal record and deny your rental application.

-• Financial impacts: OVI charges are just plain expenses.
-With the court costs, fines, and lawyers’ fees, you are looking at a small fortune in some instances.
+• Financial impacts: OVI charges are incredibly expensive.
+Between the court costs, mandatory fines, and administrative fees, you are looking at a small fortune in some instances.

 Contact an attorney for help immediately to avoid these consequences.